ppoliani/cryptosis/guides/PortfolioValueStream.md

 To recap, `exposure`, `capitalGain` and `value` are calculated using the `calculateHoldingsValue` function but they differ in the holding object we pass a parameter.
 Following is the holdings we pass for calculating each of these metrics.

-- `exposure`: Sum of all sell fiat positions
+- `exposure`: We pass the sum of all sell fiat positions
-- `capitalGain`: Sum of all buy fiat positions - Sum of all sell fiat positions.
+- `capitalGain`: We pass the sum of all buy fiat positions - Sum of all sell fiat positions.
-- `value`: Sum of all asset buys - Sum of all asset sell position
+- `value`: We pass the sum of all asset buys - Sum of all asset sell position